tipofyzik/Analisis_of_mental_heath_in_tech_2016_dataset/README.md

   </tr>
 </table>

 PCA is desighned for linearly structured data, while other algorithms are better suited for non-linearly distributed types of data.
+Furthermore, PCA and Kernel PCA algorithms preserve global structure, whereas t-SNE and MDS strive to save local structure of data.
+The results depend on the parameters we choose, e.g., t-SNE can better save global or local structure depending on the perplexity parameter[1].
+However, the main point in using various algorithms, which were desighned for different purposes, is to better understand the nature of the given data.

+From obtained two- and three-dimensional representations, we can conclude that the data has non-linear structure.
+Moreover, data structure keeps the same for both cases: when columns with textual features are included and when they're not.
+Duscussing t-SNE, MDS, and PCA results, we can see that all visualizations in two-dimensional space don't have any distinguishable clusters of data points, indicating that the data is dustributed approximately evenly.
+This statement is supported by "slices" of data obtained in three-dimensional space.
+We see small deviations in the results of PCA and MDS algorithms, but there are no serious differences comparing to t-SNE and Kernel PCA.
+Therefore, we can conclude the following things.
+1. In 2D space, Linear PCA has the result similar to t-SNE and MDS algorithm results: this is .
+Consequently, global and local structures are quite similar.
-From all these two- and three-dimensional representations we can conclude that the data has non-linear structure.
-Furthermore,
+2. we can say that the data has primary linear structure but with some non-linear dependencies since results aren't the same.
+3.

 ### 5.2 Number of clusters
 Now, we should define the parameters that give us the best results.
 Firstly, look at the result of choosing cluster number algorithms: